devichs/Java-Frameworks-Project/README.md

             }
     }
 ```
-**•  Display error messages when adding and updating parts if the inventory is greater than the maximum.**
+**•  Added error messages when adding and updating parts if the inventory is greater than the maximum.**
 Two new validation related files created:
 #### filename: ValidMaxInv.java
 Generates an error message when default maximum inventory is violated.